BurntSushi/toml/README.md

 # TOML parser for Go with reflection

 TOML stands for Tom's Obvious, Minimal Language.
+This Go package provides a reflection interface similar to Go's standard library `json` and `xml` packages.
+This package also supports the `encoding.TextUnmarshaler` interface so that you can define custom data representations.
+(There is an example of this below.)

 Spec: https://github.com/mojombo/toml